Azure-Samples/azure-ai-vision-sdk/samples/cpp/image-analysis/README-Linux.md

 * Once you have your Azure subscription, [create a Computer Vision resource](https://portal.azure.com/#create/Microsoft.CognitiveServicesComputerVision) in the Azure portal to get your key and endpoint.
 After it deploys, click `Go to resource`.

   * You will need the key and endpoint from the resource you create to connect your application to the Computer Vision service.
-You'll paste your key and endpoint into the sample code as described below.
   * You can use the free pricing tier (`F0`) to try the service, and upgrade later to a paid tier for production.

 * A Linux x64 device, running Ubuntu 18.04/20.04/22.04, Debian 9/10/11 or Red Hat Enterprise Linux (RHEL) 7/8.